 Add 1 tablespoon of butter, 2 tablespoons if you’re not counting calories at the moment.
 I prefer to add 2 in case you were wondering.

 Melt the butter completely and let it get a little toasty.
 You will notice a change in the color pretty fast so watch it.
 Butter CAN burn quickly.Turn off the burner and move the pot to a cool burner or trivet.
 Add all the green beans to the butter with a pinch of salt to taste.

 Give it all a really good stir to coat all the beans with the butter and salt.

-Last step, add the almonds and stir gently so you don’t break too many of them.
+The last step is to add the almonds.
+Stir them in gently so you don’t break too many of them.

 They are delicate pieces of nutty goodness.